bitovi/testee/README.md

 For example, run `tests/qunit.html` on Internet Explorer 8:

-> `testee --browser ie:8.0@win --launch browserstack qunit/test.html`
+> `testee --browsers ie:8.0@win --launch browserstack qunit/test.html`

 Or Firefox 15 on MacOS:

-> `testee --browser firefox:15.0@macos --launch browserstack qunit/test.html`
+> `testee --browsers firefox:15.0@macos --launch browserstack qunit/test.html`

 The use of a configuration file is generally the better choice when using Browserstack.
 For more options, read up in the [configuration API](#configuration_api) section.
 To use different tunelling services (like the [Browserstack command line tunnel](http://www.browserstack.com/local-testing)) jump to [Localhost Tunelling](#localhost_tunneling) and for Browserstack specific options read more in the [Browserstack section](#browserstack).